MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warnings-by-compiler-version.md

 ## Warnings introduced in Visual Studio 2017 version 15.3 (compiler version 19.11.25506.0)

-These warnings and all warnings in later versions are suppressed by using the compiler option **`/Wv:19.10`**.
+These warnings, and all warnings in later versions, are suppressed by using the compiler option **`/Wv:19.10`**.

 | Warning | Message |
 |--|--|